Configure Devices

 Manage authorization groups

-Authorization groups are used to manage user and group attributes for authentication and authorization processes.
+Authorization groups help you manage user and group attributes used by authentication and authorization processes.

 Before you begin